 While I was en route to Krannert Center, my degree in music led me to educational, management, and performance-based work for the Chicago Symphony Orchestra, Sinfonia da Camera, WFMT Fine Arts Radio, WILL-FM, and the Arts and Lecture Series of Fermi National Accelerator Laboratory.
 The people I’ve met along the way have inspired me with their ideas, passion, creativity, and dedication.
 Amidst the challenges of selecting and scheduling a diverse season of artistry with Director Mike Ross, I enjoy working through the details of contract execution, developing collaborative partnerships and initiatives that contextualize performance experiences and bring them to a wide-ranging public, and advocating for the power and positive impact of the arts in our lives.

 Tom hails from Minnesota and has completed degrees at Southern Methodist University and the University of Minnesota.
-He has been the technical director at Krannert Center and an assistant professor in the University of Illinois Department of Theatre since 1989 and currently chairs the Department of Theatre Scenic Technology Curriculum.
+He has been the technical director at Krannert Center and has been an assistant professor in the University of Illinois Department of Theatre since 1989.
+He currently is the interim assistant director for production and the co-director of LEVEL21.
 Tom has worked for a variety of performing arts organizations, including Fort Worth Ballet, TW Designs (a commercial production company), and the Shakespeare Festival of Dallas.
 Since beginning his academic career in 1984, he has taught lighting and technology at universities in Pennsylvania, Indiana, and Illinois.
 Currently he teaches graduate coursework in fluid power, motors and motor control, health and safety, and technical management.
 He has been a primary and secondary investigator on the research projects “Application of Industrial Motion Control Systems to Moving Theatrical Scenery” and “Application of Industrial Fluid Power Systems to Theatrical Scenery.”
 He is very active with the United States Institute for Theatre Technology (USITT), serving in numerous elected positions at the national and regional levels.
 Notably he served for three years as the commissioner for the Technical Production Commission and as the vice commissioner/exhibits project manager for the US entry for the 2007 Prague Quadrennial.
 He has presented numerous workshops and seminars at USITT national and regional conferences, Illinois Theatre Association conferences, and regional festivals of the American College Theatre Festival.

 Bridget Lee-Calfas has been at Krannert Center since 2006, when she relocated from sunny North Carolina to once again face the frozen (yet still beloved) plains of her native state.
 As the primary media correspondent for the Center, Bridget is thrilled to share the numerous performances, initiatives, and ongoing projects of the Center with our community through managing media relations, assisting with the marketing and patron relations efforts, and participating in the strong public engagement campaign that is central to Krannert Center’s mission.
 Prior positions include director of marketing and development for the Temple Theatre in Sanford, North Carolina; theatre manager for Harper College in Palatine, Illinois; and roles in marketing, programming, and event planning for the U of I, Yale University, and other nonprofit organizations.